awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

       1. You can accept all other default settings for **Additional configuration**\.

    1. Choose **Create database**\.

       It can take several minutes for Aurora to complete the process of creating the Aurora DB instance, its Aurora Replica, and the Aurora DB cluster\.
-When the Aurora DB cluster is ready to use as the primary DB cluster in an Aurora global database, its status and that of the writer and Replica node display status of Available, as shown in the screenshot below\.
+You can tell when the Aurora DB cluster is ready to use as the primary DB cluster in an Aurora global database by its status\.
+When that's so, its status and that of the writer and replica node is **Available**, as shown following\.
 ![\[Screenshot of Aurora MySQL 5.6.10a–based Aurora global database with one primary DB cluster.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-ams5610a-global-database-tree.png)

 This Aurora global database still needs a secondary Aurora DB cluster\.
 You can add that now, by following the steps in [Adding an AWS Region to an Amazon Aurora global database](#aurora-global-database-attaching)\.

-#### Example for Aurora PostgreSQL<a name="aurora-global-database.create.console.PostgreSQL"></a>
+#### Creating a global database using Aurora PostgreSQL<a name="aurora-global-database.create.console.PostgreSQL"></a>

 **To create an Aurora global database using Aurora PostgreSQL**

 Complete the **Create database** page\.

-1. For **Engine options**:
+1. For **Engine options**, choose the following:

-   1. Choose **Amazon Aurora with PostgreSQL compatibility** for the Edition option\.
+   1. Choose **Amazon Aurora with PostgreSQL compatibility** for **Edition**\.

-   1. Choose **Provisioned** for the Capacity type\.
+   1. Choose **Provisioned** for **Capacity type**\.

-   1. Activate the **Show versions that support the global database feature** slider\.
+   1. Turn on **Show versions that support the global database feature**\.

    1. For **Version**, choose the version of Aurora PostgreSQL that you want to use for your Aurora global database\.
 ![\[Screenshot of Edition, Capacity type, Replication features, Engine version, and Version choices when creating an Aurora DB cluster (first phase of Aurora global database).\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-apg-1.png)

 1. For **Templates**, choose **Production**\.
-Or, you can choose Dev/Test if appropriate for your use case\.
+Or you can choose Dev/Test if appropriate\.
 Don't use Dev/Test in production environments\.

 1. For **Settings**, do the following:

    1. Enter a meaningful name for the DB cluster identifier\.
 When you finish creating the Aurora global database, this name identifies the primary DB cluster\.

-   1. Enter your own password for the default admin account for the DB cluster, or let Aurora generate one for you\.
+   1. Enter your own password for the default admin account for the DB cluster, or have Aurora generate one for you\.
 If you choose Auto generate a password, you get an option to copy the password\.
 ![\[Screenshot of Settings choices when creating a global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-apg-2.png)

 1. For **DB instance size**, choose `db.r4`, `db.r5`, or another memory optimized DB instance size\.
-If necessary, choose **Include previous generation classes** to select the DB instance class you want to use\.
+If necessary, choose **Include previous generation classes** to select the DB instance class that you want to use\.
 ![\[Screenshot of DB instance size.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-apg-3.png)

 1. For **Availability & durability**, we recommend that you choose to have Aurora create an Aurora Replica in a different AZ for you\.
-If you don't create an Aurora Replica now, you'll need to do it later\.
+If you don't create an Aurora Replica now, you need to do it later\.

 1. For **Connectivity**, choose the virtual private cloud \(VPC\) based on Amazon VPC that defines the virtual networking environment for this DB instance\.
 You can choose the defaults to simplify this task\.

-1. Complete the **Database authentication** settings for your use case\.
-To simplify the process, you can choose **Password authentication** now and set up AWS Identity and Access Management or Password and Kerberos authentication later\.
+1. Complete the **Database authentication** settings\.
+To simplify the process, you can choose **Password authentication** now and set up IAM or password and Kerberos authentication later\.

 1. For **Additional configuration**, do the following: